dboddie/Acorn_Electron_128K_banked_Flash_ROM_Cartridge/README.txt

 Introduction
 ------------

-The AcornElectronCartridge distribution provides schematic and circuit layout files for use with KiCad describing a breakout or prototyping cartridge suitable for use with the Acorn Electron microcomputer's Plus 1 expansion unit.
+This repository provides schematic and circuit layout files for use with KiCad describing a 128K Flash ROM cartridge suitable for use with the Acorn Electron microcomputer's Plus 1 expansion unit.
+It is based on Paul Boddie's original prototyping breakout cartridge.

 The following resources are provided: